kddubey/cappr/docs/source/why_probability.rst

 Another application where predicting probabilities turns out to be useful is in "multilabel" tasks.
 In these tasks, a single piece of text can be labeled or tagged with multiple categories.
 For example, a tweet can express multiple emotions at the same time.
-A simple way to have an LLM tag a tweet's emotions is to predict the probability of each emotion, and then threshold each probability.
-All possible emotions can be processed in parallel to save time.
+A simple way to have an LLM tag a tweet's negative emotions is to predict the probability of each one, and then threshold each probability.
+All negative emotions are processed in parallel to save time, which is also how I power through most days.

 Examples